-At a time when social-emotional needs are at an all-time high, schools should not have to consider cutting critical SEL supports.
+At a time when social, emotional, and character development needs are at an all-time high, schools should not have to consider cutting important initiatives.
 If similar budget constraints remain a concern for your school, we encourage you to dig into the following blog posts for creative suggestions on funding an annual or multi-year P2 Partnership outside your building budget.

 COVID-19 Relief Acts

 Since March 2020, billions of dollars in COVID-19 Relief funds have been dedicated to K–12 education for the Elementary and Secondary Emergency Relief Fund (ESSER).
-ESSER Funds have many allowable uses, including, but not limited to, providing mental health services and supports, including students’ social-emotional needs.
+ESSER Funds have many allowable uses, including, but not limited to, providing mental health services and support, including students’ social and emotional needs.
 Due to a lengthy period of each fund’s availability, COVID-19 Relief funds are an ideal way to pay for a multi-year P2 Partnership.
 Click on each specific blog post link below to learn more.